dhruvkhatkar/bestMapAppNA/README.md

 HOW THIS PROJECT IS STRUCTURED:

 1. the UI is drawn using templates written in handlebars (templates/) and views written in backbone (/views)
-2. models represent main objects in our app (models/)
+2. models represent main objects in our app (models/).
-3. page navigation is handles by a router (control/routes)
+3. page navigation is handles by a router (control/routes).

 WHY WE CHOSE TO USE CERTAIN LIBRARIES:

-1. Backbone - gives us organization structure of model view like development, also prevents global scope pollution
+1. Backbone - gives us organization structure of model view like development, also prevents global scope pollution.
-2. Handlebars - a clean organizational way to keep html out of JS files
+2. Handlebars - a clean organizational way to keep html out of JS files.
-3. RequireJS - an organized and easy way to handle dependencies in such a large group of devs
+3. RequireJS - an organized and easy way to handle dependencies in such a large group of devs.
-4. jQuery - so that we dont feel like jumping off a bridge
+4. jQuery - so that we dont feel like jumping off a bridge.

 Phil email phil.roy13@gmail.com